xrnl/aginun/CONTRIBUTING.md

 ## Report a problem

 If you have found a problem in the application, fisrt search [the project issues](https://github.com/xrnl/aginun/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to see if it has already been reported.
-If the problem hasn't been reported, create a [new issue](https://github.com/xrnl/aginun/issues/new) with the following requirements:
+If the problem hasn't been reported, [create a new issue reporting a problem](https://github.com/xrnl/aginun/issues/new?labels=bug&template=report-a-problem.md).

-1. Use a clear descriptive title explaining the problem.
-2. Assign the `bug` label to help maintainers distinguish this problem from less urgent issues.
-3. Describe the exact steps you took that led to the problem.
-For example, 1.
-Opened the application in Firefox 2.
-Clicked on a role 3.
-Clicked on the button to apply to the role.
-Explaining these steps is very important for maintainers to reproduce your problem, examine it and find a way to fix it.
-4. Describe what you expected to happen after following all these steps and what actually hapenned.
-For example, I expcted to find the contact information to apply to the role, but instead the application went back to the list of all roles.
-5. Add any additional comments.

-After you submit the issue explaining your problem, you are highly encouraged to develop a fix for the problem.
-Learn how you can do this in the section [Contributing to the code](https://github.com/xrnl/aginun/blob/master/CONTRIBUTING.md#Contributing-to-the-code).
+After you submit the issue explaining your problem, you are very welcome to help solve the problem.
+In the section [contributing to the code](https://github.com/xrnl/aginun/blob/master/CONTRIBUTING.md#Contributing-to-the-code) you can learn how.

 ## Request a feature

-If you have an idea for a feature to improve the application, first read the [roadmap](https://github.com/xrnl/aginun/wiki/Roadmap) and the [future functionalities](https://github.com/xrnl/aginun/wiki/Future-functionalities) page to see if your idea will already be developed, and search the [existing suggestions](https://github.com/xrnl/aginun/issues?q=is%3Aopen+is%3Aissue+label%3Asuggestion) to see if it has already been suggested.
-If you can't find anything, create a [new issue](https://github.com/xrnl/aginun/issues/new) with the following requirements:
+If you have an idea for a feature to improve the application, first search the [open issues](https://github.com/xrnl/aginun/issues) and the [future functionalities](https://github.com/xrnl/agiinun/wiki/Future-functionalities) page to see if your idea has already been suggested.
+If you can't find anything, create a [new issue requesting a feature](https://github.com/xrnl/aginun/issues/new?labels=suggestion&template=request-a-feature.md).

-1. Use a clear descriptive title explaining your feature.
-2. Add the `suggestion` label to help maintainers distinguish your idea from other issues.
-3. Explain what problem your idea solves.
-4. Describe a step-by-step use case of your feature.
-See the [functional specification](https://github.com/xrnl/aginun/wiki/Functional-Specification) for example use cases.

 After you submit your feature request, a project maintainer will give you one of the following answers within 2 days:

 - The feature will be implemented in the current version.
-In this case you can directly start [developing your feature](https://github.com/xrnl/aginun/blob/master/CONTRIBUTING.md#how-to-contribute).
+In this case you can directly start [developing your feature](https://github.com/xrnl/aginun/blob/master/CONTRIBUTING.md#Contributing-to-the-code).
-- The feature will be implemented in a future version, and is added to the page of [future functionalities](https://github.com/xrnl/aginun/wiki/Future-functionalities).
+- The feature will be implemented in a future version.
 In this case you are encouraged not to develop your proposed feature, and instead develop features assigned to the next version, as these have a higher priority.
-- The feature will not be implemented, along with an explanation of why this feature is rejected.
+- The feature will not be implemented.
+The project maintainer will explain why it won't be implemented so that you can understand the decision and appeal the decision if you still think your suggestion should be implemented.

 ## Contribute to the code